 Field Name Description parameters Widget parameters vary depending on the type of widget and, if applicable, type of chart.
 The step element defines the step attached to a widget.
 For detailed information about different widget parameters, see parameters Properties. position (For classic designer dashboards only.)
 Specifies the position of the widget in the dashboard.
-Position can consist of the following properties: ${f x}$ and ${f y}$ Specifies the top left corner of the widget.
-The values of these fields must be integers. w and h Specifies the width and height, respectively.
-You can enter "auto," percentages ("36%"), and integers ("20") as a string value. zIndex Determines the position of a widget relative to other widgets in the dashboard. zIndex specifies whether a widget is in front of or behind another widget.
-A smaller zIndex means that a widget appears further behind other widgets with larger zIndex values.
-The value must be an integer.
+Position can consist of the following properties: x and y Specifies the top left corner of the widget.
+The values of these fields must be integers.

+w and h

+Specifies the width and height, respectively.
+You can enter "auto," percentages ("36%"), and integers ("20") as a string value.